-Managed by Steelie Runion and her husband, Sam, Packa’s Place is a 6th generation family-owned farm located about 20 miles south of Asheville.
+Managed by Steelie Runion and her husband, Sam, Packa’s Place is a 6th generation family-owned farm located about 20 miles south of Asheville NC.

-On Fridays, Saturdays, and Sundays in September and October, the pumpkin patch is open for visitors to browse through the rows in order to find the perfect size, shape, and color.
+On Fridays, Saturdays, and Sundays in September and October, the pumpkin patch in NC is open for visitors to browse through the rows in order to find the perfect size, shape, and color.